acend/quarkus-techlab/content/en/docs/02.0/21_first-application.md

 * When was the application started? (tip: check the fired events)
 * Check the details about your runtime environment (environment variables and system properties) in the configuration editor.
+* Try overriding your configuration (e.g. log level) from command line (environment variable or system property)
+* Try starting with a different profile activated

 {{% details title="GreetingResource Hint" %}}
 ```java